webrecorder/public-web-archives/README.md

 The purpose of this repository is an experiment in creating a distributed listing of web archives.

-The list is intended to be easily readable by humans and also in a format that can be processed by new and existing software tools.
+To accomplish, a new format, the [Web Archive Manifest](WAM.md) is introduced to describe web archives and what properties and APIs they support.
+The format is designed to be readable by humans and processed by new and existing software tools.

 The goal is to highlight, and help promote the sizable (and growing list!) of publicly accessible web archives all over the world, in a distributed and democratic way.

 A lot of people may be familiar with "Wayback Machine", but there are actually many wayback machines all over the world.
 Let's make them more widely known and accessible!

-### What format is the list?

-The listing is presented in a single file: [webarchives.yaml](webarchives.yaml)
+### How are the web archives listed?
+How can new archives be included?

+There is a YAML file following the [WAM spec](WAM.md) for each web archive in the [webarchives](webarchives/) directory.

-YAML was chosen as it strikes a good balance between readability and being easily processable by a wide variety of tools.
+YAML was chosen as it strikes a good balance between readability and is easily processable by a wide variety of tools in a variety of languages.

-The file contains entries for each known web archive and what common APIs the web archive supports.

-The hope is that the format would be mostly self-documenting and/or documented directly in the yaml file.
-The intent is for the format to be a 'living standard' that may adapt as needed.
+The intent is for the format to be a 'living standard' that may adapt as needed as web archives evolve.

-For more specifics about the current format, please consult the latest version of the file.
+There is also an [index](webarchives.yaml) which specifies to include all files in the directory.

+To add a new web archive, simply add a new .yaml file in this directory.

 ### What archives are included in the list?

-This is list is specifically for [web archives](https://en.wikipedia.org/wiki/Web_archiving) which preserve and provide web content and make it publicly accessible.
+This listing is specifically for [web archives](https://en.wikipedia.org/wiki/Web_archiving) which preserve and provide web content and make it publicly accessible.

-While there are many great archives out there, the list is specifically limited to web archives.
+While there are many great archives out there, this format and directory is specifically limited to web archives.

 ### What other properties must archives have to be included?